-Apache Spark is an open source computing framework originally started at AMP Lab in Berkley in the year 2009.
-Spark is lightning-fast cluster computing designed to provide a clustering framework which deals with interactive queries and iterative computation for fast computation.
-It ideals with machine learning has it guarantees up to 100 times faster performance for various applications.
+Apache Spark is an open-source computing framework originally started at AMP Lab in Berkeley in the year 2009.
+Spark is a lightning-fast cluster computing designed to provide a clustering framework that deals with interactive queries and iterative computation for fast computation.
+It deals with Machine Learning, and it guarantees up to 100 times faster performance for various applications.

-- It was built on top of Hadoop MapReduce and extends MapReduce model to efficiently use more types of computations which includes Interactive Queries and Stream Processing.
+- It was built on top of Hadoop MapReduce, and it extends the MapReduce model to efficiently use more types of computations which include interactive queries and stream processing.

-- Spark is not a modified version of Hadoop and it’s not dependent on Hadoop because it has its own cluster management.
-We can say Hadoop is one of the ways to implement Spark.
+- Spark is not a modified version of Hadoop, and it’s not dependent on Hadoop because it has its own cluster management.
+We can say that Hadoop is one of the ways to implement Spark.

 - It reduces the management burden of maintaining separate tools.